arprinceofficial/Queue-Management-Backend/README.md

 ```

-## Create a Database in MySQL (or) You can use GUI to create a database
+## Create a Database in MongoDB (or) You can use GUI to create a database

 ```
 mysql> CREATE DATABASE express;